11tonytony11/Image-Converter/README.md

 # Image Converter
-This is a simple program converting .webp images to .jpg images.
+This is a simple program converting .webp images to .jpg images without compression or name change.